csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - OpenACC support for AMD GPUs in GNU compilers under development
 - OpenACC support in general for Clang/Flang is under development
 - Cray compilers
-    - Fortran compiler supports OpenACC v2.7, support for latest OpenACC coming in 2022
+    - Fortran compiler supports OpenACC v2.7, support for latest OpenACC coming
     - C/C++ compiler does not support OpenACC
 - In LUMI, only Fortran is supported with OpenACC
 - For now, OpenACC is not a recommended approach for new codes targeting AMD